NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 ____

 Peter Shiau from Standard Chartered Bank(old world British Oil bank..) was in attendance.
 We told him our idea for an application to make bitcoin more friendly and easier to spread, to solve some of the immediate problems we had seen that were limiting bitcoin from spreading.

 He offered to let us stay at their shared office space for 6+ months since he thought what we were building was cool and the bank might even be interested in investing at some point.
-It was a bit creepy to have an old bank invite us to their office, but it was in South Park.. a spot that's super expensive and next to 21st Amendment, one of our favorite meetup spots.
-And it was free.
-We said yes.
+It was a bit creepy to have an old bank invite us to their office, but it was in South Park, one of the most sought after areas to get an office in San Francisco.
+And it was free, so of course we said yes.

 <p align="center"><img src="http://i.imgur.com/G1JX3S5.jpg" alt="QuickCoin Office"></p>

 ____

-We then began building QuickCoin, "Bitcoin Made Simple", with the initial goal being to build an easier to use bitcoin wallet, that would make bitcoin seem more friendly to regular people, and would help bitcoin spread by dramatically reducing the steps necessary to send to a friend.
+We then began building QuickCoin, "Bitcoin Made Simple", with the initial goal being to build the easist bitcion wallet ever, that would make bitcoin seem more friendly to regular people, and would help bitcoin spread by dramatically reducing the steps necessary to send it to a friend.

-At the time, there were just 2 of us, me(a gaming entrepeneur with basic web skills but much more experienced in business) and our other partner, who was a well known bitcoin trader but didn't have any technical skills.
+At the time, there were just 2 of us.
+A gaming entrepreneur and a bitcoin trader.
 I could build basic websites, but nothing on the scale of the type of hard-core engineering we'd need.

-I started reaching out to my network of engineers I trusted and had known for a few years and ended up setting up a brunch with Paul McKellar, a friend most known for being the first engineer at Square.
+I started reaching out to my network of engineer friends I trusted and had known for a few years and ended up setting up a brunch with Paul McKellar, most known for being the first engineer at Square tho he's done a lot of aweosme things.
 He told me that I needed to talk with [William Cotton](http://www.linkedin.com/in/williamcotton), one of the best engineers he knew.

 We contacted William and met up at 21st Amendment in South Park.
-He showed up wearing the only bitcoin to his name around his neck.
-Like most of the best engineers out there, he had kind of written off bitcoin and hadn't dived deep into the blockchain, because well.. most people hate bankers and finance.
+He showed up looking like a Country Music Star with a Buffalo Bills hat and was wearing the only bitcoin to his name around his neck.
+Like most of the best engineers out there, he had kind of written off bitcoin and hadn't dived deep into the blockchain, because well.. most engineers hate bankers and finance.
 We offered to pay him to work on a prototype.
 He came back a week later and was mindblown by what all the blockchain would enable in the future.
 We offered to be equal partners.

 While William was building the product, we worked on continuining to engage with the community as much as possible.
 We were introduced to Pamir Gelenbe who was preparing to do the CoinSummit  in San Francisco.
 We became a Media Sponsor for the summit and I helped promote it as well as got Fast Company to live blog the event.